projectstorm/dynamouse/README.md

 ![](screenshots/screenshot.png)

-When you first start DynaMouse and start configuring it, you will be asked to enable a few settings in System Preferences so that Dynamouse can:
+When you first start DynaMouse and start configuring it, you will be asked to enable a few settings in System Preferences so that DynaMouse can:

-* Access HID devices
+* Input monitoring (Access HID devices)
-* Control the mouse position
+* Accessibility (Control the mouse position)
-* Get current displays

 ## Features